TakeScoop/eslint-config-scoop/README.md

 # Philosophy

 Originally, Scoop's eslint configuration was designed to support both Scoop's style guidelines as well as catch syntactical errors.
 After some evolution, [Prettier](https://prettier.io/) was adopted by Scoop's Frontend team, and then eventually expanded to our backend code as well.
-Our goal is to have our eslint catch all of our syntactical issues, while letting Prettier decide our formatting decisions.
+Our goal is to have our eslint catch all of our code-quality issues (`no-unused-vars`), while letting Prettier decide our formatting decisions (`max-len`).
 No eslint style rule should ever contradict a Prettier rule, but style rules may be added only if it complements Prettier (ex: newline before return), but these should be used extremely sparingly.

 For more on our style philosophy, please see [Prettier's option philosophy](https://prettier.io/docs/en/option-philosophy.html)